 Bangchak Corporation Public Company Limited is a Thai energy company that operates in tandem with socio-environmental responsibility.
-Its core business is petroleum refining to produce high-standard products from domestic and international sources.
-With a capacity of 120,000 barrels per day (120 KBD), Bangchak produces and distributes its products through more than 1,000 service stations nationwide.
-It has expanded its businesses to oil trading, green power, bio-based products, and natural resources and business development.
-Its ultimate goal is to enhance national energy security and expand new investments so that its businesses may be sustained.
+Its core business is petroleum refining to produce high-standard products from domestic and overseas sources.
+With a current production capacity of 120,000 barrels per day (120 KBD), Bangchak produces and distributes its refined products through more than 1,000 service stations nationwide.
+It has also expanded its businesses to oil trading, green power, bio-based products, natural resources and business development.
+Bangchak's ultimate goal is to enhance national energy security, while investing in new businesses to keep the organization moving forward and ensure sustainability.

-Refinery and Trading Business Group
+Refining and Oil Trading Business Group

-Bangchak Refinery is a modern complex refinery with a nameplate capacity of 120 KBD.
-It can produce a large volume of premium gasoline and diesel.
-Gasohol and diesel from Bangchak Refinery are certified by the government as Euro 4 Standard-compliant.
-Its refinery is the first in Asia that produces eco-friendly Gasohol E20 to meet the Euro 5 Standard with less than 10 parts per million (ppm) of sulfur or five times lower than the Euro 4 standard.
-Bangchak also focuses on improving process energy stability by using electricity and steam from a cogeneration power plant, using more environmentally friendly natural gas in place of fuel oil, and enhancing the efficiency of refining processes with the 3E and YES-R projects to increase its capacity.
-To increase the capacity and process operation for maximum benefit, the following additional efforts have been made:
+Bangchak Refinery is a modern complex refinery with a nameplate capacity of 120,000 barrels per day.
+Most of its yields are premium-value gasoline and diesel.
+Gasohol and diesel from Bangchak Refinery are certified by the government as Euro 4 Standard-complaince.
+Its refinery is the first in Asia that produced eco-friendly gasohol E20 to meet the Euro

+5 Standard with less than 10 parts per million (ppm) of sulfur or five times lower than the Euro 4 standard.
+Bangchak also focuses on improving energy stability in the production process by using electricity and steam derived from its cogeneration power plant, using more environmentally friendly natural gas in place of fuel oil and enhancing the efficiency of the refining process with the Efficiency, Energy, and Environment: 3E Project and Yield, Energy Efficiency, Safety and Reliability Enhancement: YES-R Project to increase its production capacity.
+To increase the capacity and process operation to maximize the benefit, the following additional efforts have been made as follows:

-- Improved the efficiency of managing crude oil supply, refinery processes, storage tanks, distribution pipelines, and shipping vesselsto enable the continuation of refinery operations.
+- Improved the efficiency of managing crude oil supply, refining processes, storage, distribution pipelines, and shipping vessels to enable the continuation of refinery operations.
 As a result, the average annual refining capacity in 2018 was 115 KBD, excluding the annual shutdown period.
-The highest monthly average production was recorded in March at 123 KBD. - Executed a better crude oil procurement plan to obtain appropriate GRM.
-Bangchak effectively carried out a Roll Month agreement to reduce the costs of crude, resulting in the annual refining margin average of US\$ 7.10 per barrel. - Expanded the production and enhanced refining efficiency through such projects as debottlenecking to increase the capacity and improving the processes to increase its flexibility in keeping with market demand, which resulted in cost-saving on fuels and power supply stability for the refining processes. - Continuously developed the oil trading business through BCP Trading Pte., Ltd., by focusing on the strategy for expanding out-out (overseas oil suppliers for overseas customers) transactions.
-Key trading product sare gasoline, crude, fuel oil, and naphtha.
+The highest monthly average production was recorded in March at 123 KBD. - Executed better crude oil planning and procurement process to obtain appropriate GRMs.
+Bangchak effectively utilized the Roll Month agreement to reduce the costs of crude oil.
+As a result, the average annual refining margin was US\$ 7.10 per barrel. - Expanded the production and enhanced refining efficiency through such projects as debottlenecking to increase the capacity and improving the processes to increase its flexibility

+- in keeping with market demand, which resulted in cost-saving on fuels and power supply stability for the refining processes. - Continuously developed the oil trading business through BCP Trading Pte., Ltd., by focusing on the strategy of expanding out-out (overseas oil suppliers for overseas customers) transactions.
+Key trading products are gasoline, crude, fuel oil, and naphtha.
 Bangchak also expanded its oil trading business to emerging markets such as Brunei and Qatar, while developing new trading products such as MTBE.
 More revenue was made from logistics management and freight trading.
 Good relations with partners and favorable market conditions also resulted in higher trading volumes.